tensorflow/tfjs-core/docs/tutorials/performance.md

 lot of work to be done.

-### Understanding CPU / GPU interlocks
+### Understanding CPU / GPU interlocks and `NDArray.getValuesAsync()`

-The most common thing you'll see is a big "readPixels" call on the main thread.
+The most common thing you'll see is a big `gl.readPixels` call on the main thread.
-This is the underlying WebGL call that downloads NDArrays from a WebGL texture to the CPU.
+This is the underlying WebGL call that downloads NDArrays from a WebGL texture to the CPU, which comes from a call to `NDArray.getValues()`.
+This function returns a `Float32Array` with the underlying values.

+`NDArray.getValues()` is a blocking call which waits for the GPU to finish its execution pipeline until the given NDArray is available, and then downloads it.
+This means that the time you see in the performance tab corresponding to the `gl.readPixels` call is not actually the time it takes to download, but the time the UI thread is waiting for the result to be ready.

+By blocking the UI thread with the `getValues()` call, we don't allow the browser's UI thread to do anything else in that time, this includes layout, painting, responding to user events - practically everything in the webpage.
+This can cause serious jank issues that make the page unusable.

+To mitigate this, we introduced `NDArray.getValuesAsync()` which returns a `Promise<Float32Array>` that resolves when the GPU process has completed work up to the given `NDArray`.
+This means that the UI thread can do other things while it is waiting for the GPU work to be done, mitigating jank issues.

+> You should *not* call other `NDArrayMath` functions while waiting for the `Promise` to resolve as this may introduce a stall when we call the underlying `gl.readPixels` command.
+A common pattern is to only call `NDArray.getValuesAsync()` at the end of your loop, and only call the loop function again inside the resolved `Promise`.

 ## Memory leaks & math.scope